-I. (prin t name), have received a copy of the 2021 Biochemistry Graduate Student Handbook and have re of my degree program, and the expectations the Depa any questions about the content of the Handbook or ar is my responsibility to seek clarification directly from th ead and understand its contents, the requirements rtment has for me as a graduate student.
-If I have ny policy or procedure therein, I understand that it Signature Date
+I, (print name), have received a copy of the 2021 Biochemistry Graduate Student Handbook and have read and understand its contents, the requirements of my degree program, and the expectations the Department has for me as a graduate student.
+If I have any questions about the content of the Handbook or any policy or procedure therein, I understand that it is my responsibility to seek clarification directly from the Graduate Program Director.

+Signature

+Date